faenrandir/a_careful_examination/content/communications/what_would_it_take_to_believe_in_God.md

 * **1/2**: Those who choose naturalism because of #1, even if they believe that the religious model is somewhat better for many people (#2), are simply asserting that the misery caused because of bad predictions (#1) outweighs the good of subscribing to religious models.

-I would argue that nobody has conclusively demonstrated that either 2/1 or 1/2 is maximally optimal for *everyone* on all the measures of joy/happiness/pain/suffering we care about (take the religious engagement paradox {{ link(text="for example", path="/beit-hallahmi-on-the-religious-engagement-paradox/") }}).
+I would argue that nobody has conclusively demonstrated that either 2/1 or 1/2 is maximally optimal for *everyone* on all the measures of joy/happiness/pain/suffering we care about (take the religious engagement paradox [for example](/beit-hallahmi-on-the-religious-engagement-paradox/)).

 So, framing the discussion like this focuses us on how we weigh the goodness of our models, and it finally gives us a framework to answer the original question without "sign-seeking", *per se*.